-1.First violation – up to thirty (30) days suspension of the authorization to use the brand;
+1.First (1st) violation – up to thirty (30) days suspension of the authorization to use the brand;

-2.Second violation – up to ninety (90) days suspension of the authorization to use the brand;
+2.Second (2nd) violation – up to ninety (90) days suspension of the authorization to use the brand;

-3.Third violation – up to three hundred and sixty-five (365) days suspension of the authorization to use the brand; and,
+3.Third (3rd) violation – up to three hundred sixty-five (365) days suspension of the authorization to use the brand; and,

 D.Pursuant to this subsection, an incident involving improper use of the brand shall be considered a single violation, regardless of the extent of the incident, including the quantities involved.

 A.In accordance with R.I.
 Gen. Laws § 42-17.7-9, Administrative Hearings:

-1.Any person who seeks an adjudicatory hearing in order to contest an enforcement action which alleges a violation(s) of these Rules and Regulations must file said request in writing with the clerk of Administrative Adjudication Division, One Capitol Hill, Fourth Floor, Providence, Rhode Island 02908 within twenty (20) calendar days of receipt of the contested agency enforcement action.
+1.Any person who seeks an adjudicatory hearing in order to contest an enforcement action which alleges a violation(s) of these Rules and Regulations must file said request in writing with the clerk of Administrative Adjudication Division, 235 Promenade Street, Third Floor, Providence, Rhode Island 02908 within twenty (20) calendar days of receipt of the contested agency enforcement action.

-2.Any person who seeks an adjudicatory hearing relative to denial of the issuance of an authorization to use the brand arising under these Rules and Regulations must file said request in writing with the clerk of Administrative Adjudication Division, One Capitol Hill, Fourth Floor, Providence, Rhode Island 02908 within thirty (30) calendar days of receipt of the contested agency action.
+2.Any person who seeks an adjudicatory hearing relative to denial of the issuance of an authorization to use the brand arising under these Rules and Regulations must file said request in writing with the clerk of Administrative Adjudication Division, 235 Promenade Street, Third Floor, Providence, Rhode Island 02908 within thirty (30) calendar days of receipt of the contested agency action.

 If any provision of these Rules and Regulations, or the application thereof to any person or circumstances, is held invalid by a court of competent jurisdiction, the validity of the remainder of the Rules and Regulations shall not be affected.